 With proper care and regular maintenance, your crown can last for 15-20 years, but patients with a high cavity risk may find that their crowns last closer to 5 years.

-If a tooth is at high risk of fracturing, or if a portion of it has already fractured, a dental crown may protect any weak areas from fracturing and making the tooth not savable.
+If a tooth is at high risk of fracturing, or if part of it has already broken, a dental crown can help protect the remaining structure.
+By covering and reinforcing the tooth, the crown prevents further damage that could make the tooth unsalvageable.

 You may treat a crown just like every other tooth, but pay special attention to ensure that the margins of the crown are clean by brushing towards the margin, and flossing daily.